Lukylix/chrolog_iohook/readme.md

 #### `ChrologIOhook.log(): Promise`

 Starts logging mouse and keyboard events.
 Returns a promise that resolves when logging is started successfully or rejects with an error if logging fails.

+#### `ChrologIOhook.stop(): void`

+Stops the logging of mouse and keyboard events.

+This method stops the logger and ceases the recording of mouse and keyboard events.
+Once called, the callbacks for mouse and keyboard events will no longer be triggered.

 ## Development